 Refers to a day when limited amounts of agricultural burning, including prescribed burning, for individual projects in specific areas for limited times is not prohibited by the California Air Resources Board and burning is authorized by the Air District, as defined in California Code of Regulations, Title 17, Subchapter 2, Article 1, Section 80101(n).
 The Air District may allow permitted backyard burns on marginal burn days.

-Monterey Peninsula/e.g.:

-Carmel Valley Smoke Sensitive Area (MP/CV SSA)

-The MP/CV SSA is delineated by the following Township and Range coordinates, or Sections thereof, based on the Mount Diablo Meridian (see also Figure 1 below):

-a) All of T15S, R1W.

-b) T15S, R1E, Sections 19, 20, 21, and 28 thru 33.

-c) All the rule).

-d) T16S, R1E, Sections 4 thru 9, and 13 thru 36.

-e) T16S, R2E, Sections 18, 19, and 26 thru 35.

-f) T17S, R1W, Sections 1, 2, 11, 12, 13, 14, and 24.

-g) T17S, R1E, Sections 1 thru 24.

-h) T17S, R2E, Sections 1 thru 24.
+Mechanized Burning (e.g.: Air Curtain Burners, Air Curtain Incinators, Trench Burners)

+Refers to any mechanized devices that uses forced air to accelerate combustion.

 Natural Ignition